Introduction

 Using the route plan created with Drag & Drop

 Once you are happy with your Drag and Drop changes, you approve the route.
 This action will allow the routes to be created as per your specifications.
 It takes a little time, as visualized by the status supplied in the Approval button after it is activated.
-The status wil go to “Approving” and count up the no of routes as they are being created.
+The status will go to “Approving” and count up the number of routes as they are being created.

 When the status is displayed as “Approved”, the links to the routes will be available in the Route details page.